Lartsch/cisextractor/README.md

 # cisextractor
 Tool to extract rules from any CIS benchmark PDF, written in Go.

 The tool had a success rate of 100% for all of the tested PDFs as of May 2022 (considering the amount of rules found and successful content extraction).
-Some rules might still be missed (please report any issues).

-**Please create a pull request if you have any improvements :)**
+Some rules might still be missed.
+Also, if there are structural changes made by CIS for the PDFs, this tool will need to be updated.

 Supports CSV and YAML output, preserves linebreaks by default.
-Please leave a star if you found this tool to be useful.
+I made this primarily to improve my Regex skills.

+**Please report any issues and create a pull request if you have any improvements :)**

 > :warning: **NOTE:** Some AVs detect Go binaries as a trojan virus, especially on Windows machines (see [official statement](https://go.dev/doc/faq#virus) from Go).
 This is a **false positive**.
 Please check the source and build script for yourself if you want to make sure.